mvcds/hubi/PULL_REQUEST_TEMPLATE.md

 _🚨 We'll only look at PRs which_

+Checkout the [first PR using this guideline](https://github.com/mvcds/hubi/pull/48) for clarrification._

 * Have concise title `Add continous integration`
 * Source is not your master
 * Target is the last release